GaloisInc/swanky/README.md

 `swanky` provides a suite of rust libraries for doing secure computation.

+* `bristol-fashion`: A parser for Bristol Fashion circuits.
 * `fancy-garbling`: Boolean and arithmetic garbled circuits.
   * `twopac`: Two-party garbled-circuit-based secure computation.
 * `humidor`: Implementation of the Ligero zero knowledge proof system.